devm33/devm33.com/content/projects/countdown/index.md

 To see the alternate solutions and confirm there is a solution when stuck (since sometimes it's not possible) I needed to write a solver.
-The search space of the problem is small since each number can only be used once and the branching factor is less than four since associative operations led to equivalent paths that can be pruned.
+The search space of the problem is small since the depth is at most six and the branching factor is less than four since associative operations led to equal value paths that are prunable.
 Still since I wanted all solutions I implemented the solver in a web worker to keep the main thread free.
 This improvement was evident in the animation of the Countdown clock.

 Refactoring the search function to a web worker was straightforward with modern browser support, see https://caniuse.com/#feat=webworkers